The villa, on two levels, comfortably furnished with many original antiques, consists of:

 – independent entrance

 – two bathrooms, one with shower, one with tub and shower

 – four double bedrooms

 – four ensuite bathrooms (1 with tub, 3 with shower)

-This villa rental includes Satellite tv, Free Internet access 24h, central heating, telephone, 2 TVs, fully equipped kitchen including dishwasher and washing machine.
+This villa rental includes Satellite tv, Free Internet access 24h, central heating, TV, fully equipped kitchen including dishwasher and washing machine.
 Fax is available on request.
 Pets are allowed on the premises.
 During your vacation in Collina you will enjoy exclusive use of the swimming pool (5m x 12m), the panoramic terrace with views of the surrounding valleys and the villa’s 10.000 mq walled-in garden with century old trees and a romantic grotto, Grotta dei Delfini. (see photos of the villa)

 Golf courses, tennis courts and a riding school are in the vicinity.
 For a tour of Tuscany on two wheels, there are four mountain bikes available in the villa.
 Lago di Bilancino, a lake near the villa (20 km), offers water sports such as sailing and windsurfing.
 (View photos of the lake)

 You can visit wineries, olive oil and cheese producers, with tasting of local products.

 Many other destinations in Tuscany, such as Florence (35 km), Arezzo and San Gimignano (70 km) Siena (80 km), Pisa and Lucca (90 km), are all within easy reach.
 Rome is only 3 hours away, by motorway.

 Most destinations can also be reached by train from the station of Vicchio through Florence.